et/et.github.io/_posts/2013-09-06-a-primer-to-trail-work.markdown

 [![New tread](http://farm6.staticflickr.com/5522/9235104525_7f5cc9571a.jpg "New tread")](http://www.flickr.com/photos/95201160@N04/9235104525/in/set-72157634544027816)

-When a trail cycles around an incline, ensuring the terrain stays flat is tough but a crucial task.
+When a trail cycles around an incline, ensuring the terrain stays flat is a tough but crucial task.
 If the trail goes up or down, switchbacks are key to the making the hiking less strenuous and safe.

 Side note: cutting a switchback causes erosion (the trail edge breaks off) and will give you bad karma.
 Don't be that guy.

 ## Step 2: Ensuring longevity

 What's the point of a random line of rocks that forces people to step over?
 That's a [waterbar][2].
 Used for draining water off the trail, waterbars can be created out of rocks (most reliable) or when none are available, a fresh fallen log.
 If a log is used, its bark is stripped before being used.
 The waterbar is set at a diagonal ditch on sloped terrain.
 Smaller rocks are set around it to ensure it won't move or slip when stepped on.
-A drainage is dug before it and diverts off the trail to guarantee no standing water.
+A drainage is dug in front of it and diverts off the trail to guarantee no standing water.

 [![Setting a waterbar](http://farm3.staticflickr.com/2814/9237872812_3731505ab9.jpg "Setting a waterbar")](http://www.flickr.com/photos/95201160@N04/9237872812/in/set-72157634544027816)